-The Statement of Accounts for the year ended 31st March 2021 has been prepared in accordance with the Accounts and Audit Regulations 2015.
-The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2020/21, which in turn is underpinned by the International Financial Reporting Standards.
+The Statement of Accounts for the year ended 31st March 2022 has been prepared in accordance with the Accounts and Audit Regulations 2015.
+The format and content of the financial statements are prescribed by the CIPFA Code of Practice on Local Authority Accounting in the United Kingdom 2021/22, which in turn is underpinned by the International Financial Reporting Standards.

-The Council's core financial statements, beginning at page 28, are listed below along with a brief explanation of their purpose:
+The Council's core financial statements, beginning at page 25, are listed below along with a brief explanation of their purpose:

 - Movement in Reserves (MIRS) this statement shows the movement in the year on the different reserves held by the Authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The Surplus/(Deficit) on the Provision of Services line shows the true economic cost of providing the Authority's services, more details of which are shown in the Comprehensive Income & Expenditure Statement.
 These are different from the statutory amounts required to be charged to the General Fund for Council Tax setting purposes.
 The Net Increase/(Decrease) before Transfers to Earmarked Reserves line shows the statutory General Fund Balance before any discretionary transfers to/from earmarked reserves undertaken by the Council. - Comprehensive Income & Expenditure Statement (CIES) this statement is fundamental to the understanding of the Council's activities, in that it reports the net cost for the year of all the functions for which the Council is responsible and demonstrates how that cost has been financed from general government grants and income from local taxpayers; - Balance Sheet this explains the Council's financial position at the year-end.
 It provides details of the Council's balances and reserves and its long-term indebtedness.
-It also shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council. - Cash Flow Statement this illustrates the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes. - Group Accounts these statements show consolidated Group Accounts for those subsidiaries, associates and joint ventures in which the Council has a material interest.
-In 2020/21, the Council has just one material interest which gives rise to group accounts for Ascent Housing LLP, a joint venture in which it holds a 49% share.
+It also shows the value as at the Balance Sheet date of the assets and liabilities recognised by the Council. - Cash Flow Statement this illustrates the inflows and outflows of cash arising from transactions with third parties for revenue and capital purposes.